noa2171096/AIM-230-Portfolio-RL-Proj/README.md

 # AIM-230-Portfolio-RL-Proj

+## Acknowledgements
+- Reinforcement Learning for Finance by Yves Hilpisch (base Model and Environment)
+- Visual Vault (API arch. based on)
+- Claude (helped with overall process and verifying/constructuing/re-organizing code)

 ## Abstract
 Personal wealth management is a dominant market that is making use of the advancements of ML to deal with the vast quantities of data involved.
 The scope of the field